herodrigues/herodrigues.github.io/_posts/2017-03-15-small-chrome-extension-react-flux.md

 ### The idea

-**Refluxme** is a basic exampleof a Chrome extension that puts together a [React App](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) using [Flux TodoMVC](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) logic flow.
+**Refluxme** is a basic example of a Chrome extension that puts together a [React App](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) using [Flux TodoMVC](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) logic flow.

 The core idea is to use only background scripts to handle logic the extensions logic and dispatch actions to the React UI.
 On the other hand, content scripts also send user actions to background scripts and receive a response.
 By doing this, we'll have a two-way communication method between content and background scripts.